Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Abbott Laboratories (ABT) is $121.57, which is $21.38 above the current market price.
-The public float for ABT is 1.73B, and currently, short sellers hold a 0.74% ratio of that float.
-The average trading volume of ABT on April 04, 2023 was 5.17M shares.
+The average price estimated by analysts for ABT is $121.07, which is $17.56 above than the current price.
+The public float for ABT is 1.73B, and at present, short sellers hold a 0.74% of that float.
+The average trading volume of ABT on April 10, 2023 was 5.29M shares.

 ABT’s Market Performance

-ABT stock saw a decrease of 3.18% in the past week, with a monthly decline of -2.74% and a quarterly a decrease of -7.47%.
-The volatility ratio for the week is 1.50%, and the volatility levels for the last 30 days are 1.83% for Abbott Laboratories (ABT).
-The simple moving average for the last 20 days is 3.13% for ABT stock, with a simple moving average of -3.52% for the last 200 days.
+The stock of Abbott Laboratories (ABT) has seen a 5.90% increase in the past week, with a 5.56% rise in the past month, and a -5.30% fall in the past quarter.
+The volatility ratio for the week is 1.57%, and the volatility levels for the past 30 days are at 1.75% for ABT.
+The simple moving average for the last 20 days is 6.17% for ABT stock, with a simple moving average of -0.35% for the last 200 days.

 Analysts’ Opinion of ABT